Parametric Bootstrap for Fixed Edge-Probability Network Models: Preliminaries

-Lastly, we reaffirm that the network bootstrap discussed here is a generic framework applicable to any network model and its corresponding estimation method.
-Later in our simulation studies in Section~\ref{section:numerical_expriment}, we assume SBM or DCSBM as the underlying model and use several different methods for estimating $\widehat{P}$.
+Finally, we reiterate that the network bootstrap discussed here is a generic framework applicable, in principle, to any network model together with its corresponding estimation method.
+In the simulation studies in Section~\ref{section:numerical_expriment}, we consider SBM and DCSBM as underlying models and use several different methods to estimate $P$, yielding different estimators $\widehat{P}$.